Marine cloud brightening: Governance

-Marine cloud brightening activities would be furthered governed by the international law of sea, and particularly by the United Nations Convention on the Law of the Sea (UNCLOS).
+Marine cloud brightening activities would be further governed by the international law of the sea, and particularly by the United Nations Convention on the Law of the Sea (UNCLOS).
 Parties to the UNCLOS are obligated to "protect and preserve the marine environment," including by preventing, reducing, and controlling pollution of the marine environment from any source.
 The "marine environment" is not defined but is widely interpreted as including the ocean's water, lifeforms, and the air above.
 "Pollution of the marine environment" is defined in a way that includes global warming and greenhouse gases.
-The UNCLOS could thus be interpreted as obligating the involved Parties to use methods such as marine cloud brightening if these were found to be effective and environmentally benign.
+The UNCLOS could thus be interpreted as obligating the involved parties to use methods such as marine cloud brightening if these were found to be effective and environmentally benign.
 Whether marine cloud brightening itself could be such pollution of the marine environment is unclear.
 At the same time, in combating pollution, Parties are "not to transfer, directly or indirectly, damage or hazards from one area to another or transform one type of pollution into another."
 If marine cloud brightening were found to cause damage or hazards, the UNCLOS could prohibit it.
 If marine cloud brightening activities were to be "marine scientific research"—also an undefined term—then UNCLOS Parties have a right to conduct the research, subject to some qualifications.
 Like all other ships, those that would conduct marine cloud brightening must bear the flag of the country that has given them permission to do so and to which the ship has a genuine link, even if the ship is unmanned or automated.
 The flagged state must exercise its jurisdiction over those ships.
 The legal implications would depend on, among other things, whether the activity were to occur in territorial waters, an exclusive economic zone (EEZ), or the high seas; and whether the activity was scientific research or not.
 Coastal states would need to approve any marine cloud brightening activities in their territorial waters.
 In the EEZ, the ship must comply with the coastal state's laws and regulations.
 It appears that the state conducting marine cloud brightening activities in another state's EEZ would not need the latter's permission, unless the activity were marine scientific research.
 In that case, the coastal state should grant permission in normal circumstances.
 States would be generally free to conduct marine cloud brightening activities on the high seas, provided that this is done with "due regard" for other states' interests.
 There is some legal unclarity regarding unmanned or automated ships.

+As of 2025 MCB is being considered for addition to the London Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter, which might mean that parties to the convention would have to assess projects under Annex V of the convention's London Protocol.